mastarija/valor/README.md

 # ⛨ Valor

-General, simple and easy to use structured validation library that gives you control over the error and input types.
+Simple, easy to use and powerful structured validation library that gives you control over the error and input types.

 New version was reworked, and now it has no dependencies (other than `base`).